islomar/your-code-as-a-crime-scene/README.md

   * Over iterations
   * Around significant events
 * Hotspots typically accont for around 4 to 6 percent of the total codebase.
-* Judge Hotspots with the Powe of Names
+* Judge Hotspots with the Power of Names
-* Code Maat no trackea cambios de nombres

 ## Ideas to do
 * Identify most contributors (people and team) for a specific repository, component, file.